- 55,000-seat National Stadium with movable roof, ultra-thin dome roof structure.

 Comfort in the tropics

-The new National Stadium is a model for tropical climate design.
+The National Stadium is a model for tropical climate design.
 It features an innovative energy-efficient spectator cooling system that delivers cooled air to every seat in the stadium.
 These pockets of cooled air will reduce energy use significantly, compared to a more conventional overhead cooling system.

 The Sports Hub is Arup’s latest landmark project in Singapore following the successful completion of the necklace of attractions around Marina Bay which include the Singapore Flyer, the Helix Bridge and the Marina Bay Sands® integrated resort.

-When completed in 2014, the Sports Hub will reinforce Singapore’s position as a major international sports destination, following the success of events like the F1 and the Youth Olympic Games.
+The Sports Hub will reinforce Singapore’s position as a major international sports destination, following the success of events like the F1 and the Youth Olympic Games.